sebkolind/volcano/README.md

 `plugin('google-analytics');`

-The `plugin('google-analytics', $options)` function takes a second argument which is passed to the `googleAnalytics($id)` function.
+The `plugin()` function takes two arguments.
+First is the name.
+Second argument is passed to the plugin root function, like: `googleAnalytics($id)`.
 The second argument is used to pass options to your plugin.
-This could be a single value like in this case an id, or an array of options. `$options` is default to `false`, and is not needed if your plugin doesn't need it.
+This could be a single value, like in this case, an id, or an array of options. `$options` is default to `false`, and is not needed if your plugin doesn't need it.

 Use `fb-page-plugin` and `google-analytics` as guidelines on how to write a plugin in Volcano.
 A more detailed guide will be written soon.
 Feel free to take contact if you need help.
 Also - if you don't need the plugins, you can delete them.